 - Elementals - Some also classify elementals, which are earth creatures such as faeries and gnomes, as spirits.

-Energy Healers and Metaphysicians
+Energy Healers and Metaphysicians Spirits Defined

-Energy healers and metaphysicians tend to be closer to M-W's definition of spirit.
+Energy healers and metaphysicians tend to be closer to a dictionary definition of spirit.
 They believe people are body, mind, and spirit combined in a living person.
 Therefore, they tend to define spirits as the etheric part of a living human, as well as the intelligent part of a person that remains after the person has died.
 Spirit is, according to metaphysicians and energy healers, the Divine aspect of one's nature that always was, always is, and always will be, regardless of whether the physical body of the person is living.

 Religions may also have their own definitions of spirit.
 For example, in Christianity, spirit can refer to the Holy Spirit, which is the breath of God that animates living beings.
 Alternatively, spirit in Christianity and other religions may describe the aspect of a person that God created, put in a body, and brings back to heaven after death - in other words, the soul.
 Other religions have similar views of spirit.